About Us

 Our namesake

-The fund is named in honour of Taylor Statten I, a pioneer of overnight camping in Canada.
+The fund is named in honour of Taylor Statten I, one of the best-known pioneers of overnight camping in Canada.
 His vision—that time in nature builds character, leadership, and resilience—remains at the heart of everything we do.

 Mission

-We provide funding for deserving children to attend accredited summer camps across Canada.
-Camp builds self-confidence, encourages teamwork, develops leadership, and fosters an appreciation of nature.
-The Bursary Fund helps bridge the gap between camp fees and a family’s contribution.
+We provide need-based bursaries that help children and youth attend accredited summer camps across Canada.
+Camp builds confidence, teamwork, leadership, and independence.
+The fund helps bridge the gap between camp fees and a family’s contribution.
+Families looking for a plain-language overview can also read our family guide to camp funding.

 How it works